A curious, Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to this recipe. Make Vegemite and Cheddar Muffins.

 - Chives: Fresh chives give a mellow, oniony flavor

-Stir the dry ingredients together in one bowl, and the liquid ingredients, Vegemite, and chives together in another bowl.
-Gently mix the two together just until combined.
-Stir in the cheese.
+Combine the dry ingredients in one bowl, liquid ingredients, Vegemite, and chives in another bowl.
+Gently mix the two together; stir in the cheese.

 Divide the batter between eight muffin wells lined with paper liners.
 Add more cheese to the tops.